samtingleff/valkyrie/README.markdown

 		store.setCache(cache);
 		store.start();

-		// this will save to tokyo tyrant, then to memcached String key = "some.key";
+		// this will save to memcached then to tokyo tyrant String key = "some.key";
 		store.set(key, new Integer(14));
 		assertEquals(master.get(key), cache.get(key));